 If less waste is added the bin will still operate but at a lower temperature.
 The waste will take longer to break down and you will not be able to compost cooked wastes or animal waste as there will not be enough heat in the bin to destroy the pathogens in these types of waste.

-Kitchen waste or grass clippings must be mixed with the correct amount of a bulking agent such as woodchip to maintain the airflow and add carbon to the mix.
+Kitchen waste or grass clippings must be mixed with the correct amount of a bulking agent such as woodchip to maintain the airflow and to add carbon to the mix.
 The manufacturers recommend about one part woodchip to 10 parts food waste – two handfuls for each 5 litre caddy of kitchen waste.

 Shredded paper or cardboard is also recommended to control the moisture content - for every full container of waste about half the same container of shredded paper is added.